16 Different Types of Trucks and Their Uses

 A vehicle carrying 112 trailers is the world’s longest road train.
 It is also a type of truck.
 That’s a significant distance for a train, let alone a truck.

-Additionally, except in Australia, where the route from coast to coast is straight as an arrow, allowing for the hauling of more than three trailers, road trains are rarely used.
+Additionally, road trains are rarely used except in Australia, where the route from coast to coast is straight as an arrow, allowing for more than three trailers to be hauled.

 4. Tipper Truck